-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification substantial harm is clearly outweighed by the other benefits of the development; d. it minimises the impact on local and historic landscape character; be. it does not create a significant noise intrusion for existing dwellings; cf. it includes measures to mitigate against any adverse impacts on the built and natural environment resulting from the construction, operation and decommissioning of any equipment/infrastructure; dg. it does not contribute towards an unacceptable cumulative visual impact from renewable energy developments when considered in conjunction with nearby developments and permitted proposals within the District or adjoining local authority areas; and eh. adequate conditions are imposed and/or a legal agreement is entered into ensuring that once the use ceases operating permanently, it is fully decommissioned and the site appropriately restored.
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification d. it minimises the impact on local and historic landscape character;- b. it does not create a significant noise intrusion for existing dwellings; gf. it includes measures to mitigate against any adverse impacts on the built and natural environment resulting from the construction, operation and decommissioning of any equipment/infrastructure; dg. it does not contribute towards an unacceptable cumulative visual impact from renewable energy developments when considered in conjunction with nearby developments and permitted proposals within the District or adjoining local authority areas; and eh. adequate conditions are imposed and/or a legal agreement is entered into ensuring that once the use ceases operating permanently, it is fully decommissioned and the site appropriately restored.
 2. Small scale single wind turbines (less than 30m) will be permitted subject to the above criteria.
-Larger wind turbine developments will only be permitted, subject to the above criteria, in the following areas: a. medium scale development (1-3 turbines up to 65 metres): Welland Valley, Lutterworth Lowlands and Upper Soar landscape areas; b. large wind farms (4 or more turbines up to 125 metres): Lutterworth Lowlands and Upper Sear landscape areas.
-2. Wind energy development involving one or more turbines will not be permitted except as follows: a. in the High Leicestershire and Laughton Hills Landscape Character Areas, where the height does not exceed 30 metres and no more than three turbines are proposed; b. in the Welland Valley Landscape Character Area, where the height does not exceed 125 metres.
+Larger wind turbine developments will only be permitted, subject to the above criteria, in the following areas: a. medium scale development (1-3 turbines up to 65 metres): Welland Valley, Lutterworth Lowlands and Upper Soar landscape areas; b. large wind farms (4 or more turbines up to 125 metres): Lutterworth Lowlands and Upper Soar landscape areas; 2.
+Wind energy development involving one or more turbines will not be permitted except as follows: a. in the High Leicestershire and Laughton Hills Landscape Character Areas, where the height does not exceed 30 metres and no more than three turbines are proposed; and c. in the Lutterworth Lowlands and Upper Soar Landscape Character Areas, where the height does not exceed 125 metres.
 In all cases, proposals will be considered against the above criteria 1.a to e.

 Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification 10.3 CC2 Explanation 10.3.5 Detailed assessment was not undertaken in respect of heritage assets and their settings in the Landscape Sensitivity to Renewable Energy report and subsequent definition of areas for small, medium and large scale wind farms.
-Applications for renewable energy development proposals will need to take account of heritage assets and their settings, and be supported by a detailed heritage assessment that takes into account the criteria of Policy HC1 - Heritage and community assets.
-10.3.65 Commercial renewable energy developments are expected to provide an environmental impact assessment and to ensure that important animal and bird species are properly safeguarded.
+Applications for renewable energy development proposals will need to take account of heritage assets and their settings, and be supported by a detailed heritage assessment that takes into account the criteria of Policy HC1 Built heritage.
+10.3.
+6 5 Commercial renewable energy developments are expected to provide an environmental impact assessment and to ensure that important animal and bird species are properly safeguarded.
 Bird sensitivity should be especially considered to the east of the District, close to Rutland Water which is a Site of Special Scientific Interest (SSSI), a Ramsar site and a European Special Protection Area.
-10.3.76 Community owned energy is an important means of engaging communities with their own energy generation.
+10.3.
+7 6 Community owned energy is an important means of engaging communities with their own energy generation.
 Community owned energy projects are encouraged within the District.
 A local community energy company has been set up as part of the Sustainable Harborough Challenge, called Harborough Energy, specifically to enable community owned renewable energy projects.
 The first two solar projects were commissioned in 2016.
 10.3.87 In all cases where planning permission is required for renewable energy projects, any approval shall include a planning condition requiring the removal of equipment/ associated infrastructure and the reinstatement of building or land to original condition or appearance within three years of such equipment becoming permanently non-operational.